Tinkerforge/doc/de/source/Protocol_20.rst

   triggered by user.

-* enumeration has not enough data to determine the complete network topology (which bricklet is connected to which brick, etc).
+* enumeration has not enough data to determine the complete network topology (which Bricklet is connected to which Brick, etc).

 * Type of Brick/Bricklet has to be parsed from a string.